alja/jsroot/eve7.md

   * REveCoimpund
   * REveJetCone
   * REveGeoShape

 #### Projections
+ Projections have been imported from original imeplemetion restoring complete functionality:
+   * propagating changes from projectable to projecteds
+   * nonlinear scaleing
+   * keeping all projection types RhoZ, RPhi, 3D with possibility of dictirtion (typically this is magniying in the center of event).

 #### Viewers
  Scenes and Viewers are created the same as in X11 implemtatopn of EVE.
 PLase see eamples in eve7/tutorials.